Accounting for Unobserved Confounding in Domain Generalization: Introduction

 \section{Introduction}

 Prediction algorithms use data, necessarily sampled under specific conditions, to learn correlations that extrapolate to new or related data.
 If successful, the performance gap between these two environments is small, and we say that algorithms \textit{generalize} beyond their training data.
-Doing so is difficult however, some form of uncertainty about the distribution of new data is unavoidable.
-The set of potential distributional changes that we may encounter is mostly unknown and in many cases may be large and varied.
-Some examples include covariate shifts \cite{bickel2009discriminative}, interventions in the underlying causal system \cite{pearl2009causality}, varying levels of noise \cite{fuller2009measurement} and confounding \cite{pearl1998there}.
-All of these feature in modern applications, and while learning systems are increasingly deployed in practice, generalization of predictions and their reliability in a broad sense remains an open question.
+Doing so is difficult as the set of potential distributional changes at test time is mostly unknown and may be large and varied.
+This problem is broadly known as dataset shift and requires a formalization of how dataset shift arises, and how that shift impacts the conditional distribution of our target $Y$ given features $\mathbf X$.